 What do ethnicity percentages mean?

-The percentages that you see on your ethnicity estimate correspond with the amount of your DNA that matches the particular regions listed.
+The DNA ancestry percentage breakdown that you see on your ethnicity estimate corresponds with the amount of your DNA that matches the particular regions listed.
 For example, showing 25% Germanic Europe DNA on your results means that 25% of your DNA matches reference panels for the Germanic Europe region.

 Reference panels are made from thousands, or even many tens of thousands, of DNA samples collected from people with long, verified history in a region.